alangibson27/plus-f/site/content/emulator.md

 * No sound support
 * Emulation timing is not 100% accurate with respect to a "real" Spectrum

+## So where is the symbol shift key?

+The CTRL key is used in place of the Spectrum's symbol shift key.

 ## How to use it

 The Emulator is controlled by the options in the menu bar at the top of the screen.